Nord Advanced Technologies Center

 The existing Fab Lab was relocated to increase its size and provides optimum visibility from the new entrance way.
 The Automation/Programmable Logic lab was relocated to the addition to maximize its connection to the CIM and Fab Labs, promoting a synergistic utilization of the labs for manufacturing process instruction and creating an advanced digital manufacturing space.

-The facility expansion links the AT building to the PC Campana Engineering and Development Center.
+The facility expansion links the Nord ATC building to the PC Campana Center for Ideation and Invention.
 These labs serve as recruitment and retention tools for faculty, staff and community participation.

 “The WMF team skillfully developed design solutions that achieved and enhanced the College's goals creating a state-of-the-art, flexible environment to showcase the advanced technology based curriculum.
 Simultaneously, this environment also serves to partner with regional manufacturers, encouraging advance research and design and initiate workforce development.
 A critical success factor was WM F's ability to manage the design process that included a large owner stakeholder group while circumnavigating the advanced technology equipment changes affecting curriculum offerings in support of industry workforce demand.
 The faculty and administration of LCCC could not be more pleased with the outcome of the design.
 The quality and character of the advanced technology addition has earned the College numerous compliments from key manufacturing partners and regional business leaders, which is favorably impacting our ability to recruit students and industry partners.”